A History of the Craigleith Hill District

 AFTER Controlled Parking introduced

-St James Centre from Craigleith Hill
+St James Centre and Nelson's Column looking across Edinburgh from Craigleith Hill

 Magnificent Cherry Tree in Craigleith Hill Gardens in May